Forrest, Brussels Airlines secure Congo licence

 Air travel in the vast Central African nation has been crippled by airlines having their licences removed after a series of accidents.

 Korongo is 70 percent owned by Airbel, in which Brussels Airlines holds a 51 percent stake.
-Brussels Airlines is 45 percent owned by Germany's Lufthansa.
+Brussels Airlines is 45 percent owned by Germany's Lufthansa (LHAG.DE).

 George Forrest International, run by veteran Congo investor George Forrest, holds the other 49 percent of Airbel.